Gulistan (book): Translations

-Saʿdi was first introduced to the West in a partial French translation by André du Ryer (1634).
+Saadi was first introduced to the West in a partial French translation by André du Ryer (1634).
 Friedrich Ochsenbach based a German translation (1636) on this.
 Georgius Gentius produced a Latin version accompanied by the Persian text in 1651.
 Adam Olearius made the first direct German translation.

-The Golestan has been translated into many languages.
+The Gulistan has been translated into many languages.

 It has been translated into English a number of times: Stephen Sullivan (London, 1774, selections), James Dumoulin (Calcutta, 1807), Francis Gladwin (Calcutta, 1808, preface by Ralph Waldo Emerson), James Ross (London, 1823), S. Lee (London, 1827), Edward Backhouse Eastwick (Hartford, 1852; republished by Octagon Press, 1979), Johnson (London, 1863), John T. Platts (London, 1867), Edward Henry Whinfield (London, 1880), Edward Rehatsek (Banaras, 1888, in some later editions incorrectly attributed to Sir Richard Burton), Sir Edwin Arnold (London, 1899), Launcelot Alfred Cranmer-Byng (London, 1905), Celwyn E. Hampton (New York, 1913), and Arthur John Arberry (London, 1945, the first two chapters).
 More recent English translations have been published by Omar Ali-Shah (1997) and by Wheeler M. Thackston (2008).

 After the first partial translation, it has been translated in French several times: Gulistan ou l’Empire des Roses, traité des mœurs des rois by M. Alegre (Paris, 1704), abbé Jacques Gaudin(Paris,1789), Sémelet (Paris, Institut national des langues et civilisations orientales, 1834), Gulistan ou le Parterre de Roses by C. Defremery (Paris, 1858).

-The Uzbek poet and writer Gafur Gulom translated The Golestan into the Uzbek language.
+The Uzbek poet and writer G'afur G'ulom translated the Gulistan into the Uzbek language.

-The Bulgarian poet and writer Iordan Milev translated The Gulistan into Bulgarian.
+The Bulgarian poet and writer Lordan Milev translated the Gulistan into the Bulgarian language.

-The Karakalpak poet and write Saginbay Ibragimov translated Gulistan into Karakalpak language.
+The Karakalpak poet and write Saginbay Ibragimov translated the Gulistan into Karakalpak language.